grelf-net/hopper/README.md

+Tool for finding astronomical objects at the telescope by hopping from a bright/known star.

 Hopper is a Java program.
 As such it should run on all personal computers provided that a Java Run-time Environment (JRE) version 8 or later has also been installed.
 If not, get a JRE from www.java.com
 The files provided in Hopper.zip are:
 - ReadMe.txt = this file